 Ensuring that global rules deliver value to policyholders if implemented in Europe

 The International Association of Insurance Supervisors (IAIS) has for many years been developing a set of Insurance Core Principles (ICPs).
 The ICPs seek to encourage consistently high supervisory standards in IAIS member jurisdictions.
-ICPs do not have any legal basis in the EU but, once agreed internationally, European policymakers will consider if, and how, they should be incorporated into European regulation.
+ICPs do not have any legal basis in the EU but, once agreed internationally, European policymakers consider if, and how, they should be incorporated into European regulation.

 Insurance Europe engages with the IAIS, the European Insurance and Occupational Pensions Authority (EIOPA) and European and non-European policymakers to make sure that any international standards take into account European regulatory developments and insurance markets and help achieve a global level playing field.
 This is to ensure that, if implemented in Europe, international standards deliver real value for European policyholders and do not lead to excessive costs or unintended consequences.